 - For many years, Bob has represented refugees seeking asylum in the United States.
 For example, he represented the petitioner in Hassan v.
 Reno, a 2000 case that successfully challenged the deportation of a young man to Somalia.
 If you want to hear a remarkable story, ask Bob about his first asylum client.

-- U.S. Courts of Appeals for the Federal, Second, Sixth and Eighth Circuits
+- U.S. Courts of Appeals for the Federal, First, Second, Sixth and Eighth Circuits

 - U.S. District Court for the District of Minnesota